cmtakara/petrescuebackend/README.md

 # Pet Rescue Template

-This is a website created using React.
-It is deployed using Heroku and can be found at [Generic Pet rescue](https://pet-rescue-app.herokuapp.com/) This is the backend, so the part that handles the database and models for the animals and people related to the backend.
+This is a the backend that works with the frontend website created using React.
+It is deployed using Heroku and can be found at [Generic Pet rescue](https://pet-rescue-app.herokuapp.com/)
+This is the backend, so the part that handles the database and models for the animals and people related to the backend.
+It was developed in Java using PostgreSql.

 ## Installation

 This is a web application, so there is no installation process.
-You simply need to use the url provided to enter the site.
-This site currently works with the deployed backend.
+You simply need to use the urls provided to access the specified endpoints. to enter the site.
+This site currently works with the deployed frontend.
 The backend is the part that handles the database interactions, via the API.

 ## Usage